zamazan4ik/awesome-pgo/article/article.md

 * There conflicting workloads in your training scenario.
 * A compiler bug.

 If after all previous steps, you believe that it's a compiler bug...
 Well, in this case, if you want a fix you need to report the problem to the compiler developers (of course if you are not a compiler engineer and can try to fix the compiler locally (doesn't work with proprietary compilers, though)).
 Debugging such problems could be a tough job for compiler developers, so be ready to prepare a Minimal Running Example (MRE) with your problem.
+As an example of non-trivial PGO performance regression debug, you can take a look at [this](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=90364) one in GCC.
+Here we can check how tough it could be to debug PGO-related problem.

 Narrowing the place where the performance is decreased is another topic to discuss.
 Here you will need to profile your application before and after PGO optimization, and then compare them to find a diff.
 Tools like [Differential Flame Graphs](https://www.brendangregg.com/blog/2014-11-09/differential-flame-graphs.html) can help here.
 If you prefer to use other profiling tools - please check the corresponding documentation for them.